Direct investments promote a sustainable future. Make an Impact, leave a Greenprint

 Weston McCloy is a Certified Public Accountant with 6 years of experience in Accounting and Finance.
 His background includes roles as an Auditor, Financial Controller, and SPV Manager within the Automotive, Advertising, and Private Investment industries.
 He earned his B.S. in Accounting from Brigham Young University - Idaho and his Masters of Accounting from the University of Utah.

-AVP, Capital Markets
+Associate, Capital Markets

 Christy Lam